moofoo/transform-tty/Readme.md

 -   rows = 25
 -   columns = 80
--   defaultParser = "terminalJs"
+-   defaultParser = "terminalJS"
--   crlf = false (true to turn on 'carriage return line feed' mode)
+-   crlf = false (set to true to turn on 'carriage return line feed' mode)

-You can also specify "ansiTerminal" for defaultParser, which will cause TransformTTY to use the [AnsiTerminal](https://github.com/netzkolchose/node-ansiterminal) instead.
+You can also specify "ansiTerminal" for defaultParser, to use [AnsiTerminal](https://github.com/netzkolchose/node-ansiterminal) instead of TerminalJS.

-At this stage, TransformTTY is focused on supporting ANSI control codes that erase output and that move the cursor, and both terminals have solid support for these codes (see [these tests](https://github.com/moofoo/transform-tty/blob/main/tests/tty.test.js).
+At this stage, TransformTTY is focused on supporting ANSI control codes that erase output and move the cursor, and both terminals have solid support for these codes (see [these tests](https://github.com/moofoo/transform-tty/blob/main/tests/tty.test.js).

 One exception is that AnsiTerminal does not support Tab stop related codes.